 Kalahari Resort in Sandusky is one of the largest indoor waterparks in the U.S. Sandusky also is a ferry port for the Lake Erie islands (see discussion below).

 Or if you just want to have some indoor family fun, stop at Ghostly Manor Thrill Center www.ghostlymanor.com with a haunt attraction once rated among "The Best Places I've Ever Been" by the Travel Channel.

 Sandusky also is a port offering short ferry rides to the nearby Lake Erie islands (see discussion below).

 Canton, just over an hour from Cleveland, is the home of the Pro Football Hall of Fame.
 Other attractions in Canton include the William McKinley Presidential Library and Museum and the National First Ladies' Library.

-Kirtland, about 30 minutes east of downtown, is the home of the Kirtland Temple, Historic Kirtland, Holden Arboretum, Lake Metroparks Farmpark, and Gildersleeve Mountain, collectively affording visitors some of the best historical perspectives and hiking in northern Ohio.
+Kirtland, about 30 minutes east of downtown, is the home of the Kirtland Temple, Historic Kirtland, Holden Arboretum, Lake Metroparks Farmpark, the Penitentiary Glen Reservation of the Lake Metroparks, and Gildersleeve Mountain, collectively affording visitors some of the best historical and nature perspectives and hiking in northern Ohio.

 Historic Kirtland is an historic site restored and maintained by the Salt Lake City-based LDS church to witness the pioneering spirit of this period of the church's history.
 The painstaking restoration reportedly features the only functional ashery in the U.S. Visitors to Historic Kirtland learn not only about the economic foundations of an early 19th century American community, but also about the spiritual foundation of the LDS movement.